A Christmas Carol (TV series)

-A Christmas Carol is a 2019 British dark fantasy drama miniseries based on the 1843 novella of the same name by Charles Dickens.
-It began airing on BBC One in the U.K. on 22 December 2019 and concluded two days later on 24 December 2019.
-It also aired earlier in the U.S. on FX Networks from 19 December 2019 over three nights and was later repeated.
-The three-part series is written by Steven Knight with actor Tom Hardy and Ridley Scott among the executive producers.
-This adaptation was meant to present a darker take on the classic story, aimed at an adult audience.
-The drama involves adult language, brief nudity, horror elements, implications of child molestation, forced prostitution and a depiction of a child drowning.
+A Christmas Carol is a 2019 British dark fantasy drama television miniseries based on the 1843 novella by Charles Dickens.
+The three-part series is written by Steven Knight with Tom Hardy and Ridley Scott among the executive producers.
+It began airing on BBC One in the UK on 22 December 2019 and concluded two days later on 24 December 2019.
+Prior to this, it aired in the US on FX on 19 December 2019, with all three episodes shown consecutively as a single television film.

 Filming locations include Rainham Hall in East London and Lord Leycester Hospital in Warwick.
 Cast members include Guy Pearce, Andy Serkis, Stephen Graham, Charlotte Riley, Johnny Harris, Jason Flemyng, Vinette Robinson and Joe Alwyn.
+This adaptation was meant to present a darker take on the classic story, aimed at an adult audience.
+The drama involves adult language, brief nudity, horror elements, implications of child molestation, forced prostitution and a depiction of a child drowning.

 Plot summary

-In this version, Ebenezer Scrooge and Jacob Marley are asset-strippers with extensive industrial interests as well as being moneylenders.
-Seven years after Marley's death, the miserly Scrooge resents people who cherish Christmas as hypocrites, arguing if people were as good as they claim to be during the festive season then they would be so during the entire year.
-At home, Scrooge's clerk Bob Cratchit and his wife Mary struggle to survive and raise their children, especially the disabled Tiny Tim.
+Jacob Marley awakes in his grave after a scarred boy urinates on his headstone.
+Meanwhile, Marley's business partner Ebenezer Scrooge is in his office where he works as an asset stripper, with extensive industrial interests.
+The miserly Scrooge resents people who cherish Christmas, and tells his nephew Fred that if people were as good as they claim to be during the festive season then they would be so during the entire year.
+Meanwhile, Scrooge's clerk Bob Cratchit, and his wife Mary, struggle to survive and raise their children, especially the disabled Tim.

-Marley rises from the dead as a spirit bound by chains and encounters the Ghost of Christmas Past.
-The Ghost tells Marley he will not have rest unless he helps Scrooge find redemption.
-Marley visits Scrooge, shows him visions of the suffering workers in their mines and sweatshops, and explains that the links of his chains represent lives lost because of their greed.
+Marley begs God to let him rest, and is delivered to Purgatory, where a blacksmith's spirit puts him in a suit of chains and lockboxes.
+The Ghost of Christmas Past tells Marley he will not have eternal rest unless he helps Scrooge find redemption.
+Marley visits Scrooge, shows him the exploited workers in their mills and sweatshops, and explains that each link of his chains represents a life lost because of their greed.
 He warns Scrooge that the same fate awaits him unless he heeds the three spirits who will visit him on Christmas Eve.

-The Ghost of Christmas Past arrives, first taking the form of Scrooge's abusive father Franklin before showing Scrooge his past, taking on different guises, including Ali Baba, Scrooge's childhood hero.
-A vision shows Scrooge's childhood self at a boarding school, where he was made to stay during the Christmas season and was sexually abused by the schoolmaster.
-Scrooge learns his father knew of the molestation and allowed it in exchange for the schoolmaster waiving attendance fees.
+The Ghost of Christmas Past arrives, and shows Scrooge visions of his past by taking on different guises.
+One vision shows Scrooge as a child at a boarding school, where he was made to stay during the Christmas season and was sexually abused by the schoolmaster.
+Scrooge learns his father knew of the abuse and allowed it in exchange for the schoolmaster waiving attendance fees.
 Scrooge's sister Lottie rescued him one year, telling him their father was out of the family and, unbeknownst to Scrooge, threatening to shoot the schoolmaster if he ever touched her brother again.